-All our teachers are native speakers of English; our LOTE teachers of Chinese Beginners, Chinese and Literature and Japanese Beginners are native speakers of their respective languages.
+All our teachers are native speakers of English; our LOTE teachers of Chinese and Japanese Beginners and Chinese and Literature are native speakers of their respective languages.
 Members of staff are at different stages of their professional development.
 This provides the school with the diversity of youth and experience as well as a mix of traditional and modern pedagogical teaching and learning practices.

-The School also employs an Administration Manager who oversees all support staff, an Accountant, Accounts Receivable/Payable Officer, two Student Services Officers, Guardianship/Homestay Officer, an Admissions Officer, Marketing and IR (International Relations) staff and an IT Manager.
-Most MGS teachers actively implement an administrative role as well, eg Careers Advisor, House Tutor/Roll Call, Director of Welfare, Director of Curriculum, Co-Curricular Activities Co-ordinator, Sportsmaster, etc.
+The School also employs an Administration Manager who oversees all support staff, an Accountant, two Student Services Officers, a Guardianship/Homestay Officer who also undertakes the roles of: Admissions Officer and Marketing and IR (International Relations) and IT support is off-site.
+Most MGS teachers actively implement an administrative role as well, eg: Careers Advisor, SRC Organiser, House Tutor/Roll Call teachers, Director of Welfare and Operations, Director of Curriculum and Compliance, Co-Curricular Activities Co-ordinator, Sportsmaster, etc.